NVIDIA/modulus/docs/tutorials/simple_training_example.rst

 =====================================

 In this tutorial, we will see how to use utilites from Modulus to setup a simple model training pipeline.
-Once the initial setup is complete, we will also look into optimizing, and also run it in a distributed fashion.
+Once the initial setup is complete, we will look into optimizing the training loop, and also run it in a distributed fashion.
 We will finish the tutorial with an inference workflow that will demonstrate how to use Modulus models in inference.

-Let's get started.
-For the purposes of this tutorial, we will focus more on the Modulus utilities and not the correctness of the problem definition or the results.

 Basic Training workflow
 ------------------------

 Let's get started.
-For the pusposes of this tutorial, we will focus more on the Modulus utilities and not the correctness of the problem definition or the results.
+For the purposes of this tutorial, we will focus more on the Modulus utilities and not the correctness of the problem definition or the results.
 A typical training workflow requires data, a trainable model and an optimizer to update the model parameters.